 Download your landlord pet policy schedule

-If you do have tenants with pets – as already mentioned – I recommend using a pet policy to supplement your Tenancy Agreement – this will outline relevant conditions under which tenants may keep pets in the property.
-For example, the policy can contain the following conditions:
+If you do have tenants with pets – as already mentioned – I recommend using a pet policy to supplement your tenancy agreement.
+This will set out the relevant conditions under which tenants may keep pets in the property.
+For example, the policy can include the following conditions:

 Tenants must not leave their pets in the property when they are away unless clear arrangements have been made for their care.